the latest phase of coach's youthful reinvention: a rodarte collaboration | read | i-D

 Coach women's Pre-Fall 2017

-WWD reports Rodarte's Mulleavy sisters will create a 15 piece collection for the house, set to include one handbag and a range of apparel.
+WWD report Rodarte's Mulleavy sisters will create a 15 piece collection for the house, set to include one handbag and a range of apparel.
 The capsule is scheduled to hit stores in April.
-Rodarte is yet to launch a cult handbag, but come April, we may see the Mulleavy's answer to the Birkin.
-After all, Coach is best known for its leather accessories.
+Rodarte are yet to launch a cult handbag, but come April, we may see the Mulleavy's answer to the Birkin.
+After all, Coach are best known for their leather accessories.

 Read: Celebrating the 75th anniversary of Coach in New York, Stuart Vevers made a powerful call for harmony in a divided America.